Curriculum Vitae

 · January 2001 to May 2001 inclusive.
 Principal, Equity Researcher.
 Quantitative Active Equity Strategies for UK and Europe.
 Member of six-person research team.

-· Barclays Global Investors (BGI) is the largest institutional asset manager in the world.
+· Barclays Global Investors (BGI) was the largest institutional asset manager in the world.
 Assets under management were roughly USD750bn in early 2002.
 My team’s research drove the UK and European long-only and long-short hedge fund products (approx USD20bn under management).
 The UK and European funds outperformed their index benchmarks by approx 350, and 500 bips per annum respectively during my time there.
 The UK Long-Short Hedge Fund product outperformed three-month LIBID by approximately 500 bips per annum.

-· At BGI I gained experience with: quantitative active equity strategies (finding sources of “alpha,” testing strategies to exploit them, and implementing them in a transactions-cost-effective manner); understanding the trade-off between returns, risk, and transactions costs; optimization; cross-sectional stock selection in a market-neutral and industry-neutral context; performance attribution; managerial skills in a multinational corporation; BARRA risk models UK/Europe; Bloomberg terminals; speaking with clients and consultants; interacting with portfolio managers on a daily basis; recruitment.
+· At BGI I gained experience with: quantitative active equity strategies (finding sources of alpha, testing strategies to exploit them, and implementing them in a transactions-cost-effective manner); understanding the trade-off between returns, risk, and transactions costs; optimization; cross-sectional stock selection in a market-neutral and industry-neutral context; performance attribution; managerial skills in a multinational corporation; BARRA risk models UK/Europe; Bloomberg terminals; speaking with clients and consultants; interacting with portfolio managers on a daily basis; recruitment.

 · Indiana University, Bloomington, IN, USA, Assistant Professor of Finance, August 26,1996–December 31, 2000.
-Empirical Finance (Doctoral course, Spring 1998, Spring 1999, Spring 2000, 3 sections); Derivatives Pricing (MBA course, Spring 1999, Spring 2000, 4 sections); Derivative Securities and Corporate Risk Management, (Undergraduate course, Fall 1996–Fall 2000, 12 sections); Nuclear Financial Economics: Advanced Study of Derivatives Pricing, Hedging, Marketing and Risk Management, (Undergraduate course, Fall 1997).
+Empirical Finance (Doctoral course, Spring 1998, Spring 1999, Spring 2000, 3 sections); Derivatives Pricing (MBA course, Spring 1999, Spring 2000, 4 sections); Derivative Securities and Corporate Risk Management, (Undergraduate course, Fall 1996–Fall 2000, 12 sections); Nuclear Financial Economics: Advanced Study of Derivatives Pricing, Hedging, Marketing and Risk Management, (Undergraduate course, Fall 1997, 1 student only).

 · Indiana’s undergraduate finance program was consistently ranked in the top 10 in the US (and usually in the top five) by US World and News Report.
 The MBA program was consistently ranked at about #20 in the US.
 There are approximately 750 MBA-granting schools in the US.